SmolakK/HuMobi/README.md

 It is a constantly expanding project, and new functionalities are added as you read that text.
 Currently, I am implementing human mobility models - these are not functioning properly yet and are not covered in the documentation.

 Current functionalities of HuMobi library cover:
-* The basic class is TrajectoriesFrame - used to load and store the mobility data.
+* The basic class of TrajectoriesFrame - used to load and store the mobility data.
 You will find that class in the structures directory.
-* Measures contains individual and collective measures for human mobility.
+* Measures of individual and collective statistics for human mobility.
-* Misc contains useful functions for data processing.
+* Useful functions for data processing.
-* Models contains human mobility models.
-Currently under development.
-* Predictors contains next-place prediction methods, Markov Chains, deep-learning and shallow-learning models.
+* Next-place and next time-bin prediction methods, including Markov Chains, deep-learning and shallow-learning models.
-* Preprocessing contains methods for data aggregation and filtering.
+* Preprocessing methods for data aggregation and filtering.
-* Tools contain useful tools for data processing.
+* Other useful tools for data processing.

 ## Installing HuMobi